What and whyWhat and why

 Irregular alignment of the upper and lower jaw may in the short or long term result in difficulties chewing or biting off food.
 Sometimes, the speech or breathing is also affected.
-A jaw correction may help resolve these issues.
+A jaw correction may offer a solution for this.

-Corrective jaw surgery may restore the balance of the face by removing asymmetries and correcting the jaw line and the chin projection.
+A jaw correction may restore the balance of the face by removing asymmetries and correcting the jaw line and the chin projection.

-It involves surgical correction of the facial skeleton (jaw bones) to normalise the relationship between the upper and lower jaw, as well as between the jaw bones and the rest of the skull.
+It involves surgical correction of the facial skeleton (jaw bones), where the relationship between the upper and lower jaw, as well as between the jaw bones and the rest of the skull, is normalised.
 The bite and position of the teeth are corrected in relation to each other (occlusion).
 Finally, we attempt to achieve a more balanced profile of the face and remove any asymmetry.

 In most patients, jaw correction is performed in combination with orthodontic treatment.
 In that case, surgical correction follows the orthodontic preparations, usually in the form of braces.
 Your orthodontist is best placed to advise what age the treatment should be started, since this is different for each individual.

 |Upper and lower jaw correction||Lower jaw correction|